 GoHealth rapid testing will be available to customers at SFO.
 Passengers can schedule their testing time before arriving at the airport.
 They will get tested at an onsite testing facility and receive their results within 15 minutes.
 This option will be available at SFO from 9 a.m. to 6 p.m. daily.

-Cost: The Color at-home test is $90.
-GoHealth rapid tests at the airport cost $250.
+Cost: The Color at-home test for San Francisco passengers is $90.
+GoHealth rapid tests at the SFO airport cost $250.
+Advanced Diagnostic Laboratory tests for flights out of Houston will cost $119.

 As tourism and air travel continues the slow climb back to normal, we expect this list to grow.
 More airlines will add testing options, testing will pop up for more locations and more destinations.
 And with any luck, it should get cheaper and easier.